Roland09/BubbleBall/README.md

 BubbleBall consists of various prefabs and actions which allow you to e. g. fire a burst of bubbles towards a gameobject, have it wrapped around a bubble and fly away.

-The bubble shader code is from Seyed Morteza Kamali and freely available, so many thanks and full credit to him!
+The bubble shader code is from Seyed Morteza Kamali and freely available, so many thanks and full credit to him for his great work!

 ## Demo